HackerExperience/specs/game_mechanics/connections.md

 ## Definition

 A connection is an object that links two servers, allowing them to exchange data.
-It can be defined as  `SOURCE_IP:SOURCE_PORT<>DESTINATION_IP:DESTINATION_PORT`.
+It can be defined as  `SOURCE_IP:SOURCE_PORT>DESTINATION_IP:DESTINATION_PORT|CONNECTION_TYPE`.

 Any remote interaction or communication between two or more servers relies on connections.